maccarlton25/course-planner/README.md

 ## Key Features

-### User account saves major type, estimated graduation date, and previous courses taken.
+User account saves major type, estimated graduation date, and previous courses taken.

-### Application keeps track of remaining major and elective requirements
+Application keeps track of remaining major and elective requirements

-### Based on previous classes taken and remaining requirements, users are presented with suggestions for future courses.
+Based on previous classes taken and remaining requirements, users are presented with suggestions for future courses.

-### Users can update their settings at anytime, ensuring the tool is helpful throughout their entire UNC career.
+Users can update their settings at anytime, ensuring the tool is helpful throughout their entire UNC career.

 ## How to Run Locally

-### Within the API directory, run 'npm start' to initialize the back-end
+Within the API directory, run `npm start` to initialize the back-end

-### Within the Schedule-App directory, run 'npm start' to initialize the front-end
+Within the Schedule-App directory, run `npm start` to initialize the front-end

 ## Schedule-App Available Scripts (Front-End)